 You should find the LBI’s for these radios in the folders when you extract them.
 That’s a bonus for you, makes it handy to learn how to connect things to the radios.
 If you’re not familiar with GE, LBI stands for “Little Book of Instructions” and it is the service manual or other relevant data.

 Now if you log into your node and run the command 'dosbox' at the command prompt it will open a window on your local machine.
 Even though it appears on your local machine it is actually Dosbox running on your node.
-Within Dosbox you are running a copy of Norton Commander and it should be fairly obvious that you are looking at the programs contained within the /dosprogs directory.
+Within Dosbox you are running a copy of Norton Commander (Midnight Commander) and it should be fairly obvious that you are looking at the programs contained within the /dosprogs directory.

 For programming non-GE radios you'll want to pay attention to the note on the HamVoIP web page regarding hardware configuration.
 Some of these radios, especially the Motorola radios, make use of some very odd baud rates.
 For those you need to have that specific USB-to-RS232 cable.